mwilliamson/spur.py/README.md

 * `update_env` -- a `dict` containing environment variables to be set before running the command.
 If there's an existing environment variable with the same name, it will be overwritten.
 Otherwise, it is unchanged.
+* `store_pid` -- when calling `spawn`, store the process id of the spawned process as the field `pid` on the returned process object.
+Has no effect when calling `run`.
 * `allow_error` -- `False` by default.
 If `False`, an exception is raised if the return code of the command is anything but 0.
 If `True`, a result is returned irrespective of return code.